JayG67/cruise/README.md

 on application startup.

+The startup seed process resets the cruise and ship data back to the JSON seed state.

+This keeps the application predictable by ensuring that only seed data is present when the app starts.

+This is useful for:

+* Portfolio demos
+* Local development
+* Repeatable manual testing
+* Repeatable UI testing
+* Preventing old test-created records from lingering in the application

-No manual migrations or seed commands are required.
+No manual migrations or seed commands are required for normal startup.

 ---